 By starting early, you won’t feel rushed and you can take your time.
 Double check that you didn’t miss any deductions that you are owed.

 This makes doing your taxes a much more pleasurable experience.

 By taking your time doing your taxes, you are less likely to make a mistake that could cost you money.
 Go slow, just do a section or two at a time so it doesn’t get overwhelming.

-This also allows you to go over your taxes several times to make sure everything is accurate or to get help from a professional if you need it.
+This also allows you to go over your taxes several times to make sure everything is accurate.
+You can also get help from a professional if you need it.

 File your Taxes for Free

 I know that we have all heard of the different tax software that claims they will file your taxes for free.
-What you may not realize is that they will only file your federal taxes for free but you have to pay to file your state taxes or you have to pay if you need to use specialized forms.
+What you may not realize is that they will only file your federal taxes for free.
+You have to pay to file your state taxes or you have to pay if you need to use specialized forms.

 It can be frustrating to learn that after you have spent so much time getting your taxes completed and you are ready to file!
 It happened to me!

 If your household earned less than $66,000 in 2017 you can file both your federal and state returns for free using MyFreeTaxes.com.
 It is completely free whether you file in multiple states, work freelance, have a side gig, or earn

 Since the average cost for filing taxes can be around $200, this can save you a considerable amount of money!
 It cost me $170 to file mine last year.